charlesrich/Disco/README.txt

 in Java 7 (using the builtin Rhino JavaScript engine).

-Note that disco.jar includes all the binary class files in both the disco and task projects (but not the libraries for disco/d4g or the speech libraries in task/lib).
+Note that disco.jar includes all the binary class files in both the disco and task projects (but not the libraries in disco/d4g or task/speech).

-If you are using an IDE such as Eclipse or Netbeans, I highly recommend adding release/lib/disco-src.zip and disco-api.zip as the source and Javadoc attachments for disco.jar.
+If you are using an IDE such as Eclipse or Netbeans, I strongly recommend adding release/lib/disco-src.zip and disco-api.zip as the source and Javadoc attachments for disco.jar.
 This will greatly aid development and debugging.